 The Kenai Peninsula is a great place to spend a (long) weekend in Alaska.
 It is perfect for getting a quick taste of wild Alaska, as it is relatively close to Anchorage.
 Prepare to see majestic mountains, beautiful glaciers, historic towns, and a chance of wildlife during your trip to the Kenai Peninsula.
 Be sure you have your camera charged and ready at all times!
-Unlike Bettina, wildlife doesn't pose and wait for you to be ready.
+Wildlife doesn't pose and wait for you to be ready.

 We worked with Pursuit Collection to be able to share the full Alaska wildlife experience with you for our weekend in Alaska!
 This blog post also contains affiliate links, meaning that at no extra cost to you, we will earn a small commission should you click on our links and make a purchase.
 As always, all our opinions and photos are our own.
 Thank you for supporting the businesses that support us.

 What is the Kenai Peninsula?

 The Kenai Peninsula extends approximately 150 miles (240 km) southwest from Anchorage and includes mountain ranges with glaciers, many lakes and rivers, historic towns, and the famous sounds and fjords of the Gulf of Alaska.
 The Kenai Peninsula doesn’t include all of the popular sights of Alaska, but it is a great starting off point.
-We highly recommend it for your first trip to The Last Frontier and it makes a great trip for a weekend in Alaska, whether you are looking for a romantic getaway or adventure-packed weekend.
+We highly recommend it for your first trip to The Last Frontier state and it makes a great trip for a weekend in Alaska, whether you are looking for a romantic getaway or adventure-packed weekend.

 How to Get To The Kenai Peninsula

 You will almost certainly be flying into Anchorage, which is the largest city in Alaska, and also has the largest airport.
 All major US carriers fly here multiple times per day throughout the summer.
 Flight frequencies drop off significantly once the weather gets cold.